 The USAO/MDFL takes every available opportunity to communicate with its citizens.
 Frequently we partner with client agencies, educational institutions, and civic organizations to promote the mission of the Department of Justice/USAO and its special initiatives.
 Our outreach efforts include participation in a variety of events to promote DOJ mission specific topics.
 To engage the community, our agency regularly participates in community-leadership roundtables, public policy forums, volunteer projects, and special appearances.

-Providing Information To Residents
+Providing Information To Residents and Presenting Opportunities and Encouragement to Young Leaders

 USAO/MDFL staff members are often requested to present on matters of public interest, agency objectives, leadership, and special initiatives.
 Speakers participate in panel discussions, public presentations, and special appearances.